siredmar/eRTK/README.md

 To learn what a (R)eal (T)ime (K)ernel is please visit https://en.wikipedia.org/wiki/Real-time_operating_system

+This is a Real Time Kernel with dynamic priorities for tasks and it allows cooperation of tasks or preemptive scheduling.

+Each task has a priority and can decide to run or to suspend the cpu to others who are ready to run.

+Overall principle ist "highest priority task always runs",

+if no one is ready at a certain point of time the so called "idle task" wil be activated which only does one thing,

+count up a variable in debug mode ore do nothing (and save energy) in production code.

 Until now this code is running on Atmel AVR and ARM Cortex Hardware, it is tested on Atmega2560/Atxmega384 and SAM21J18A specific (Atxmega in Simulator only).